-Wherever possible we employ a Blue Badge guide for the day which always gives a visit that extra dimension.
+Wherever possible we arrange a guide for the day which always gives a visit that extra dimension.

 We are always open to suggestions but subjects have to be of a wide enough interest to attract at least 30 people to make a trip financially viable because of transport costs.

 VISITS FOR 2020 HAVE BEEN CANCELLED DUE TO THE CORONAVIRUS PANDEMIC

 6 May 2020 – Greenwich, with a Blue Badge Guide, focusing on the Queen’s House and the newly-restored Painted Hall

 There is so much to see in Greenwich, a UNESCO World Heritage Site and one of the most historically rich areas of London, that to help us make the most of our time there we have arranged a tour with expert Blue Badge Guides.
 We will start with a walking tour to give us an overview and some background on the history.
 Then we will split into two groups to visit the Queen’s House and the Painted Hall.